git-moss/DrivenByMoss-Documentation/Ableton/Ableton-Push.md

   * Keep the **Fixed Length** button pressed to set the length of the clip loop.
   * Move to the previous/next page of the clip with Page left/right.
   * Use the Fixed buttons to change the step resolution.

+### Raindrop sequencer

+Press _"Note"_ and select *Raindrp* to change to the Raindrop Sequencer.
+To simulate the raindrops, multiple notes are created which have the distance between them which relates to the *height* from which the raindrop does start.
+To make this work reliably clip lengths of 32 bars should be used.
+But also smaller sizes create interesting effects since the height of a drop changes depending on the length of the clip.

+* The lowest row displays the playable notes.
+* Press a pad on the rows above the bottom note row to start a raindrop (the note row can be used as well).
+* If the raindrop reaches the bottom row the note is played.
+* Use Shift+Octave Up/Down to transpose by 1 step.
+Select+Octave transposes in 12 steps.

 ## Program Change Mode